Peter's Two Dads: Subplot

 After discovering Stewie opening most of Meg's presents, Lois realises he is going through the "mine" phase.
 She later discovers him going through her jewelry, and when she tells him to stop and take everything off he snaps a pearl necklace to pieces so she spanks him.
 She immediately feels guilty for hurting him when he started to cry and tries to give him a hug.
 He runs off in fear and tears, but quickly realises that he actually enjoyed being hit and might be "one of those people" so he goes to great lengths in order for him to get spanked again.
 Lois gets annoyed at his antics but, not wanting to hurt her child again, refuses to punish him despite him begging her to.
-When Stewie hears himself begging Lois to rub dirt in his eyes and violate him with a wine bottle, he realises he has problems and stops.
+When Stewie hears himself begging Lois to rub dirt in his eyes and violate him with a wine bottle, he realizes he has problems and stops.